Thursday, 2 April 2020

 - Exploration of the data using the Exploratory Graphics (xGx) package, available on GitHub (https://opensource.nibr.com/xgx/).

-- Population PK and PKPD modeling of the data using nlmixr (www.nlmixr.org). nlmixr builds on the ODE solving in the RxODE package, by implementing parameter estimation algorithms like nlme, SAEM and FOCE with interaction.
+- Population PK and PKPD modelling of the data using nlmixr (www.nlmixr.org). nlmixr builds on the ODE solving in the RxODE package, by implementing parameter estimation algorithms like nlme, SAEM and FOCE with interaction.

 - Model building and validation using ggPMX, a library of reproducible diagnostic plots available on CRAN and on Github (https://github.com/ggPMXdevelopment/ggPMX).

-The combination of the three open-source R packages provides the pharmacometrics modeling community the opportunity to reduce the learning curve needed to become proficient on each of the different tasks using a stepwise framework.
+The combination of the three open-source R packages provides the pharmacometrics modelling community the opportunity to reduce the learning curve needed to become proficient on each of the different tasks using a stepwise framework.